 If adopted, the Advisory Committee would provide a vehicle for ongoing community input in the development of the RFP for the first phase.
+Any proposal for Phase 1 development would be subject to regulatory reviews that require public comment opportunities.
 Moreover, it is anticipated that there would be a process of community review and evaluation of need prior to initiating any subsequent phases of development.